A Soldier's Farewell: Synopsis

-Mainwaring is depressed: his men are falling short of his expectations, his leadership is unappreciated.
+Mainwaring is depressed: his men are falling short of his expectations and his leadership is unappreciated.
 He then dreams that he is Napoleon at the Battle of Waterloo.

 Plot

 The episode opens with the Walmington-on-Sea Home Guard unit in Eastgate cinema.
-They are watching the film Conquest about Napoleon, in particular a scene where he says goodbye to Marie Walewska, his mistress.
-A panning shot moves across the faces of the platoon while they are watching, Mainwaring looking superior, Wilson looking bored, Frazer muttering "rubbish", Pike sucking his thumb, Godfrey asleep, Walker with his arms around a blonde girl, and Jones looking dreamy.
-After the film ends, "God Save the King" begins playing, but the platoon all stampede out apart from Mainwaring who gets knocked over in the rush but struggles up to stand to attention while the anthem plays to a now empty cinema.
+They are watching the film Conquest about Napoleon, in particular a scene where he says goodbye to his mistress Marie Walewska.
+A panning shot moves across the members of the platoon while they are watching; Walker putting his arm around a blonde girl, Jones looking dreamy, Frazer muttering "rubbish", Godfrey asleep, Pike sucking his thumb, Wilson looking bored, and Mainwaring looking superior.
+After the film ends, "God Save the King" begins playing, but the platoon all stampede out, apart from Mainwaring, who gets knocked over in the rush before standing to attention while the anthem plays to a now empty cinema.

-The platoon is next seen on the upper deck of a bus going back to Walmington-on-Sea.
-Mainwaring asks the platoon what they thought of the film.
-Sponge says they should have sat at the front as he could not see.
-Mainwaring says he was disappointed – he thought the film would have been about strategy and tactics but consisted of Greta Garbo being chased around a four poster bed.
+The platoon is next seen on the upper deck of a bus going back to Walmington.
+Mainwaring expresses his disappointment of the film – he thought it would have been about strategy and tactics but instead consisted of "Greta Garbo being chased around a four-poster bed".
 Walker replies that that is strategy and tactics.
+Sponge also says they should have sat at the front as he could not see.

 Wilson and Mainwaring are given their tickets by an attractive bus conductress who Mainwaring takes a fancy to.
-When Walker, Pike and Jones start larking about then singing the ribald song "Roll Me Over in the Clover" Mainwaring stops them and apologises to the bus conductress.
+When Walker, Pike and Jones start larking about then singing the ribald song "Roll Me Over in the Clover" Mainwaring stops them and apologises to the conductress.
 She is grateful and says he is "very gallant".
-Warden Hodges arrives, and teases the platoon for going to the cinema and not being ready for Hitler.
-Whilst buying a ticket he asks the bus conductress for a "tickle at the terminus".
-Mainwaring is furious and intervenes again, and is thanked by the bus conductress.
+Warden Hodges arrives and teases the platoon for going to the cinema and not being ready for Hitler.
+Whilst buying a ticket he asks the conductress for a "tickle at the terminus".
+Mainwaring is furious and intervenes again, and is thanked by the conductress.
 He then instructs the platoon that after their disgraceful behaviour in the cinema, they are to let him get off the bus first and in an orderly fashion.
-When the bus stops at Walmington, Hodges lets him get halfway down the bus then shouts "It's closing time in five minutes", thus causing Mainwaring to get knocked over again in the stampede as the platoon rush for the pub.
+When they arrive at Walmington, Hodges lets him get halfway down the bus, then shouts "It's closing time in five minutes!", thus causing Mainwaring to get knocked over again in the stampede as the platoon rush for the pub.